makerdao/community/governance/polls/Inclusion Poll for MIP0 Amendments for Improved Clarity (MIP4c2-SP14) - May 10, 2021.md

 Please review the discussion [thread](https://forum.makerdao.com/t/mip4c2-sp14-mip0-amendments/7260) to inform your position on this proposal before voting.
 It was also mentioned and possibly discussed on the [Governance and Risk call](https://forum.makerdao.com/t/agenda-discussion-scientific-governance-and-risk-140-thursday-may-6-17-00-utc/7792) on May 6, 2021.

+A summary has been provided by the MIP Author:
+> This MIP Amendment trims down, reformats and partly rewords MIP0 with the intent of making it easier to read and navigate.
+This MIP Amendment does not change MIP0's logic and processes.

 ## Outcomes

 This poll implements an **Inclusion Threshold.** The Inclusion Threshold is currently set to **3,000 MKR**.